yshui/picom/README.md

 ### Dependencies

-Assuming you already have all the usual building tools installed (e.g. gcc, meson, ninja, etc.), you still need:
+Assuming you already have all the usual building tools installed (e.g. gcc, python, meson, ninja, etc.), you still need:

 * libx11
 * libx11-xcb